 However, if the person is remarrying to prove a point to his ex or to the world, he’s carrying the bitterness of his broken marriage into the next relationship, which means you probably aren’t making a good choice.

 The bigger question of how to judge the person’s nature and post-divorce responses is a matter of giving the relationship time to let the haze of romance and the best-foot-forward syndrome settle so that you can see the person clearly.

 If you are bringing children of your own to the marriage, there’s the additional stress of managing the dynamics among the two sets of children and learning how to resolve conflicts in a blended family.
 Have a discussion with your children.
 He needs to do the same with his children.
 Come to an agreement on the ground rules.

 If his ex has custody, he’s likely to have visitation rights.
 You’ll need to accommodate the requirements of the visiting children, including providing them with space in your home and retaining it for them, particularly since space is likely to be limited.
-If you don’t make that effort, the visiting children may perceive it as anything from indifference to a deliberate act on your part.
+If you don’t make that effort, his children may perceive it as anything from indifference to a deliberate act of alienation on your part.

 Expect that he will be involved in his children’s growth, including academics and the steps they take in their work and personal lives.
 All these can be handled by giving him enough space and support, but more importantly, talking things through with the intent of coming to a common understanding.

 Older children can have particularly strong opinions about their father’s remarriage and of you.
 You’ll need to take it in your stride.
-Yet, the father ought to handle overt rudeness with calm firmness.
+Yet, the father handles overt rudeness with calm firmness.
 There will be some co-parenting rules that he’d need to follow and you will have to support him.

 Make a plan for how to handle predictable situations.
 Despite all your preparation, unexpected situations will arise.
-Vikram’s grown-up son, who had moved away for work when Neena had made her commitment to Vikram, returned unexpectedly.
+Vince’s grown-up son, who had moved away for work when Neena had made her commitment to Vince, returned unexpectedly.
 It caused additional adjustment on her part without an end date in sight.

 Naturally, all the aspects that are important in first marriages apply here too—matching traits, communication, respect, space, calmness and the many things that make a marriage stable.
 Further, remember that it takes a person two to three years to get over a divorce or separation and build a new life.
 Don’t rush into a marriage in which the person hasn’t healed from the previous ones.